-There is a pension surplus of £1,252K (2021 - £3,203K deficit) on the local government pension scheme.
+There is a pension surplus of £2,115K (2022 - £1,252K surplus) on the local government pension scheme.
 However, FRS102 criteria for recognising an asset has not been met and a 'break-even' position is shown in the accounts.

 Comparative information